amoschou/vuepress-azure-swa/README.md

 ## App structure

-This app has the following routes:
+This app has the following routes and permissions:

 | Routes | Information |
 | ------ | ----------- |